GVHS GRIEVANCE PROCEDURE

 - If the issue is voted on the side of the complainant(s) the grievance fee will be refunded.

-- The investigation process will be completed within 90 days and the complainant will receive a written (or email) notice from the Committee as to the action taken.
+- The investigation process will be completed within 90 days and the complainant will receive a written (or email) notice from the Board of Directors as to the action taken.